Random notes about the tech tools I use for teaching and research in philosophy.

 A workbook for graduate students and junior faculty in the humanities and social sciences who haven't yet published a journal article.
 Guides the reader through the process of revising an existing piece of writing (e.g. a thesis chapter, an unfinished or rejected manuscript, or a conference paper) into a publishable article and submitting it to a journal.

 I started using a task manager, Life Balance, when I was finishing my PhD in the 1990s, shortly after buying a Palm PDA.
 Although I hated its balancing approach, I sticked to this program for many years: it was the only task managing program that could sync between several Macs and a Palm PDA.
 I switched to OmniFocus in 2008, when I got sick of buying expensive upgrades (every two years or so) for a program I didn't like.
 OmniFocus is a complex program and I had difficulties getting a clear and neat overview of the tasks that need attention, but I love it.
 I tried Things for a short period and found it neat and easy to use.
-However, it lacks the syncing capabilities I need.
+However, it lacked the syncing capabilities I need.
 TaskPaper, a text based task manager, gave me a much better overview of my tasks than I had in OmniFocus.
 I used it for about half a year, but missed OmniFocus' advanced features, such as attachments and repeating tasks.
 I switched back to OmniFocus when I discovered Kourosh Dini's excellent Creating Flow with OmniFocus.
 This highly recommended e-book explains a way of working that enabled me to profit from all OmniFocus' advanced features and still get a neat overview of what needs to be done.
 Since then I am a very happy OmniFocus user.